 $ export GS_JAVA_VERSION_CHECK=false

 In order to pull the latest changes from the GitHub repository:

 $ git pull

-Gaia Sky can be exported to a folder to be run as a standalone app.
-Right now, doing so is only supported from Linux.
-You will need the utility
+Gaia Sky can be exported to a folder to be run as a standalone app with the following.

 $ gradlew core:dist